 Here are some guidelines for how to incorporate accessible toilets and showers into your building project.
-Ask our building consents officer for further information and check out the New Zealand Standards NZS 4121:2001 and NZBC G1/AS1 here.Accessible toilet facilities should be provided on an accessible route on the main entry level to all buildings and parts of buildings that are defined in the Building Act Section 118.
+Check out the New Zealand Standards NZS 4121:2001 and NZBC G1/AS1 for more information.Accessible toilet facilities should be provided on an accessible route on the main entry level to all buildings and parts of buildings that are defined in the Building Act Section 118.
 In addition, in multi-storey buildings additional accessible toilets should be distributed evenly and throughout the building.
 Alternatively wherever toilets are provided at least one shall be an accessible toilet.

 Accessible toilets should be provided where the route to them will not traverse different tenancies within the building.